 - (a) Administrative Simplification Task Force. - (1) An Administrative Simplification Task Force is established to make recommendations to the Commissioner for streamlining health care administration so as to be more cost-effective, and less time-consuming for hospitals, providers, consumers, and insurers, and to carry out the purposes of RI Gen. Laws section 42-14.5-3(h).
-The Commissioner shall appoint as members of the Task Force representatives of hospitals, physician practices, community behavioral health organizations, each health insurer, consumers, businesses, and other affected entities, as necessary and relevant to the issues and work of the Task Force.
+The Commissioner shall appoint as members of the Task Force members representatives of hospitals, physician practices, community behavioral health organizations, each health insurer, and other affected entities.
 The Task force shall also include at least one designee each from the Rhode Island Medical Society, Rhode Island Council of Community Mental Health Organizations, the Rhode Island Health Center Association, and the Hospital Association of Rhode Island.
 The Chair or Co-Chairs of the Task Force shall be selected annually by its members. - (2) An annual work plan for the Task Force shall be established.
 By September 1 of each year, members of the Task Force may propose issues for the Task Force to review, together with such data and analysis that demonstrates the need to address the issue.
 If the Task Force cannot agree on an annual work plan, the Commissioner shall adopt an annual work plan.
 The Taskforce will meet during September, October and November to make its recommendations to the Commissioner for resolving issues identified in the work plan no later than December 31 of each year.
 If the Task Force agrees on recommendations for resolving the identified issues, those recommendations will be submitted to the Commissioner for her or his consideration.
-If the Task Force cannot agree on recommendations, a report will be submitted to the Commissioner on the Task Force's activities, together with comments by members concerning the identified issues.
-The Commissioner shall consider the report of the Task Force, and may adopt such regulations as are necessary to carry out the purposes of this section, and the purposes of RI Gen. Laws section 42-14.5-3(h).
+If the Task force cannot agree on recommendations, a report will be submitted to the Commissioner on the Task Force's activities, together with comments by members concerning the identified issues.
+The Commissioner may adopt such regulations as are necessary to carry out the purposes of this section, and the purposes of RI Gen. Laws section 42-14.5-3(h).

-(b) Retroactive terminations.
+(c) Retroactive terminations.

-- (1) The purpose of this Subsection is to reduce administrative burdens as well as the associated costs in connection with the practice of retroactive terminations, create an incentive for efficiencies among stakeholders for timeliness of notices of termination, and establish an equitable balance of financial liability among health insurers, employers and enrollees in light of the unavailability of real time, accurate eligibility information. - (2) Health Insurers shall cease the administrative process of seeking recoupment of payment from providers in the case of retroactive terminations of an enrollee, except when verified by the Health Insurer that the enrollee is covered by another Health Insurer for the service provided during the retroactivity period.
-For purposes of this Subsection, the term Health Insurer includes state and federal government programs, a self-insured benefit plan, and an entity providing COBRA coverage. - (3) Health insurers may include the reasonable cost of retroactive terminations into their filed rates.
-Health insurers shall establish reasonable policies and procedures for providers to conduct eligibility checks at the time services are provided.
-If <a href="mailto:the health issuer requires by administrative policy or provider contract that the eligibility check is a prerequisite to the application of the provisions of this subsection, the Health Insurer must also provide an administratively simple mechanism, approved by the Commissioner, for the provider to document that eligibility was checked by the provider at the time of service.
-In addition, Health Insurers may include reasonable adjustments attributable to the Insurer's financial burden with respect to retroactive terminations with its employer groups, so long as the process does not include recoupment of payments from providers not permitted under this Subsection (b) in the event of retroactive termination.

-(c) Coordination of benefits.
+- (1) The purpose of this Subsection is to reduce administrative burdens as well as the associated costs in connection with the practice of retroactive terminations, create an incentive for efficiencies among stakeholders for timeliness of notices of termination, and establish an equitable balance of financial liability among health insurers, employers and enrollees in light of the unavailability of real time, accurate eligibility information. - (2) Health insurers shall cease the administrative process of seeking recoupment of payment from providers in the case of retroactive terminations. - (3) Health insurers may include the reasonable cost of retroactive terminations into their filed rates.
+Health insurers may establish reasonable contractual requirements with providers with regard to eligibility checks at the time services are provided.
+In addition, health insurers include reasonable adjustments attributable to the insurer's financial burden with respect to retroactive terminations with its employer groups, so long as the process does not include recoupment of payments from providers in the event of retroactive termination. - (d) Coordination of benefits.